huggingface/blog/deploy-vertex-ai.md

 ## Vertex AI Model Registry

-Vertex AI model Registry is a fully managed machine learning model registry.
+Vertex AI Model Registry is a fully managed machine learning model registry.
 There are a couple of things to note about what fully managed means here.
 First, you don’t need to worry about how and where models are stored.
 Second, it manages different versions of the same model.